wso2/docs-choreo-dev/en/docs/develop-components/configure-endpoints-body.md

 ### Configure endpoints with the Ballerina buildpack

 When you create a service component with the `Ballerina buildpack`, Choreo automatically detects the endpoint details for REST APIs.
-You can override the auto-generated endpoint configuration by providing the `endpoints.yaml` file in the source directory
+You can override the auto-generated endpoint configuration by providing the `endpoints.yaml` file in the source directory.
+For dynamic endpoint parameters, such as variable ports, automatic endpoint generation is not supported.
+To address this, use an endpoint.yaml file as a configuration solution to define dynamic parameters.

 See [Understanding the endpoints.yaml file](#learn-the-endpointsyaml-file) to learn about the `endpoints.yaml` file.